-Fighter Lands Faceplant Inducing Spinning Hook Kick for Scariest KO of the Year
+Fighter Lands Faceplant-Inducing Spinning Hook Kick for Scariest KO of the Year

 Then, with just around one minute to go in the round, Yinghua threw a spinning hook kick that found its mark.

-Kiatmuu9 collapsed to the canvas in an unconscious heap of human flesh.
+Kiatmuu9 collapsed to the canvas in an unconscious heap.
 It was a fabulous, clean knockout that enters the discussion for KO of the Year.

-Kiatmuu9 regained consciousness soon after the end of the bout and was smiling during the official decision.
-An incredible feat after being dispatched unceremoniously by Yinghua, but shows the content of his character as a true fighter.
+The Thai fighter regained consciousness soon after the end of the bout and was smiling during the official decision.
+That was an incredible feat after being dispatched so unceremoniously by Yinghua, but it shows the content of his character.

+WWE Fans Wait Patiently for UFC Haters to Finally Get to Punk